 A complete application will include the following elements:

-How does your institution measure progress (towards increased inclusivity and pervasiveness of internationalization as well as other goals related to internationalization) and assess the outcomes/impact from internationalization?
+How does your institution measure progress and assess impact?
 Applicants should include any key performance indicators in this section.

 Applications may include up to five pages of additional relevant information.

-Tuesday, July 5 – Friday, August 12: Review panel will review proposals and determine the Platinum winner and Gold Awardees (if applicable).
+Wednesday, July 5 – Friday, August 11: Review panel will review proposals and determine the award winners.

-For questions please contact Bernie Burrola, Vice President for International, Community, and Economic Engagement at APLU.
+For questions please contact Jordan Merker, International Engagement Manager at APLU.